N-Jin/rl-title-db/README.md

-# rl-title-db
+# Rocket League Title Database
-Rocket League Title Database
+Just a simple website to show all available titles in the game Rocket League